junbetterway/spring-cloud-func-basic/README.md

 This __[repository](https://github.com/junbetterway/spring-cloud-func-basic)__ aims to do a basic introduction on using this amazing project.
 There is no datastore or complicated dependencies here, we just want a quick introduction on how to convert business rules into functions.
 In simplicity, we will be needing two endpoints as an example for an __Account module__ - create and read.
 We will be faking the create endpoint wherein, whatever your throw will be returned as is.

 __[Spring Cloud v3.1.1](https://docs.spring.io/spring-cloud-function/docs/3.1.1/reference/html/spring-cloud-function.html#_functional_bean_definitions)__ supports a "functional" style of bean declarations for small apps where you need fast startup unlike the traditional bean definitions.
-See __[this link](https://spring.io/blog/2018/10/22/functional-bean-registrations-in-spring-cloud-function)__ for a detailed comparison of cold starts in AWS.
+See this __[link](https://spring.io/blog/2018/10/22/functional-bean-registrations-in-spring-cloud-function)__ for a detailed comparison of cold starts in AWS.

-Now for the functional bean style - the user application code can be recast into "functional" form, like how I did in our entry-point __[SpringcloudfuncApplication.class](https://github.com/junbetterway/spring-cloud-func-basic/blob/main/src/main/java/com/junbetterway/serverless/springcloudfunc/SpringcloudfuncApplication.java)__:
+Now for the functional bean style - the user application code can be recast into "functional" form, like how I did in our entry-point __[SpringcloudfuncApplication](https://github.com/junbetterway/spring-cloud-func-basic/blob/main/src/main/java/com/junbetterway/serverless/springcloudfunc/SpringcloudfuncApplication.java)__.class:

 ```
 @SpringBootConfiguration